genomescale/assessing-mcmc-convergence/README.md

 However the differences are more extreme.
 The standard deviation for the log probability was approximately 1.6 for all chains, but the difference in means was roughly 11 log units.
-This means that the log probabilities of the chains in the broad mode were almost 7 standard deviations separated from chains in the narrow mode!
+This means that the log probabilities of the chains in the large mode were almost 7 standard deviations separated from chains in the small mode!
 Clearly as we increase the dimensionality, this pathology only gets worse.

 ## Achieving convergence